 An easy way to compare the cost of a college vs a university is to create a simple spreadsheet.
 Include the total cost of attendance for each school, which can include tuition, fees, room and board, books and supplies, and other living expenses.
 You can often find this figure on a school’s website or in your financial aid offer letter.

-There are also free online comparison tools and college planning calculators available.
 The Consumer Financial Protection Bureau offers a free tool that can assist students and families in comparing college costs and financial aid.
 Make sure to compare all of your financial aid award letters.